 The weather patterns can play a significant role in the road conditions up and down the I-70 corridor.
 You might have a heavy accumulation of snow and ice on the interstate just above Golden and then clear dry roads above Georgetown or even Idaho Springs on occasion.
 This occurs when there are “Upslope Conditions” in Denver and the Front Range area.
 This is when the warmer air is being pushed from the east into the rising mountain range, resulting in heavier snowfall in the lower elevations across the Front Range and often much less (if any) snowfall up in your ski destinations.
 Fortunately, these make for the best bluebird days up at the ski resorts.

-A great idea is to check up on the CDOT road conditions before you drive out.
+A great idea is to check up on CO Trip for road conditions before you drive out.
 You can pull up a map of the I-70 Corridor or any other road in Colorado to see where certain cameras are mounted and bring up live video of the conditions.
 It gives you an idea of the state of the road, traffic, and snow.
-When there’s a blizzard down in Denver area, you definitely need to see if it's just as bad up on the I-70.
-Of course, they only help if travelling in daylight.
-You will also find the "travel alerts" on this website which warn you of road closures or major accidents.
+When there’s a blizzard down in the Denver area, you definitely need to see if it's just as bad up on the I-70.
+Of course, they only help if traveling in daylight.
+You will also find "travel alerts" on this website which warn you of road closures or major accidents.
 Be sure to review CDOT’s winter driving regulations which include chain carry rules if not in an AWD or Four-Wheel Drive Vehicle and safe tire tread depth requirements.

 That’s it from me!
-I wish you all a great season and if you’re hitting up Colorado this winter, make sure you drive safe!
+I wish you all a great season and if you're going on a ski vacation to Colorado this winter, make sure you drive safely!